varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 7. `Ingress Resources`:
    - Although separate from the Ingress Controller, Ingress resources define the rules for how traffic should be routed.
    - The Ingress Controller watches and implements these rules.

+#### Traffic Flow with Ingress Controller

+1. `External Traffic`:
+   - External traffic, such as user requests from the internet, first hits the public-facing external load balancer.

+2. `External Load Balancer (ELB)`:
+   - Managed by the cloud provider (like AWS ELB, Google Cloud Load Balancer, Azure Load Balancer, DigitalOcean Load Balancer, etc.).
+   - It's designed to distribute incoming traffic across multiple nodes in the Kubernetes cluster.
+   - The ELB is configured to know which node ports to forward traffic to, usually by the LoadBalancer service.

+3. `LoadBalancer Service`:
+   - It's a Kubernetes service of type `LoadBalancer`.
+   - Acts as an interface between the external load balancer and the internal ClusterIP services and pods.
+   - Requests the cloud provider to provision an external load balancer (or utilizes an existing one) and automatically configures it to forward traffic to the service's pods, often via NodePorts.

+4. `ClusterIP Service`:
+   - Once the traffic reaches the cluster (thanks to the LoadBalancer service), the `ClusterIP` service takes over.
+   - `ClusterIP` is the default type of service in Kubernetes.
+It exposes the service on an internal IP in the cluster, making the service reachable only from within the cluster.
+   - In the context of `ingress-nginx`, this service forwards the traffic to the `ingress controller pods`.

+5. `Ingress-nginx Controller Pods (with NGINX)`:
+   - Inside these pods is where the actual decisions on traffic routing, based on the host, path, or other request parameters, are made.
+   - They continuously watch for changes in Ingress resources across the cluster.
+   - When a request comes in, the embedded NGINX determines the destination using Ingress rules, guiding the traffic to the appropriate service within a specific namespace (`dev`, `prod`, etc.).

+6. `Ingress Resources`:
+   - These are defined per application or environment.
+They dictate how incoming requests should be routed.
+   - For instance, requests with a host header of `dev.botiga.com` might be routed to services in the `dev` namespace, while `prod.botiga.com` would target services in the `prod` namespace.

+7. `Destination Services & Pods`:
+   - Based on the decisions made by NGINX in the ingress controller pods, traffic is then forwarded to the target services.
+   - These services, in turn, route the traffic to the respective application pods in their designated namespaces (`dev`, `prod`, etc.).

+In this model, the `LoadBalancer` service effectively bridges the gap between the external world and your Kubernetes cluster, ensuring traffic can smoothly flow into your applications.
+The combination of both LoadBalancer and ClusterIP services with the `ingress-nginx` controller pods allows for efficient, rule-based routing of external traffic deep into the appropriate areas of the cluster.

 ---